Easy Ayurveda Video Classes

 Snehopaga – group of herbs that are used in Snehana (oleation – preparatory procedure to Panchakarma)

-Madhura Skandha – Group of herbs with sweet taste.
+Madhura Skandha – Group of herbs with a sweet taste.

 Sushruta Samhita – Vidarigandhadi gana, Laghu Panchamoola